WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
 52. If (instr_u1 = REF.EQ), then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-53. If instr_u1 is of the case REF.TEST, then:
+53. If instr_u1 is REF.TEST, then:
   a.
 Let (REF.TEST reftype) be instr_u1.
   b.
 Return $free_reftype(reftype).
-54. If instr_u1 is of the case REF.CAST, then:
+54. If instr_u1 is REF.CAST, then:
   a.
 Let (REF.CAST reftype) be instr_u1.
   b.
 Return $free_reftype(reftype).
-55. If instr_u1 is of the case REF.FUNC, then:
+55. If instr_u1 is REF.FUNC, then:
   a.
 Let (REF.FUNC funcidx) be instr_u1.
   b.
 Return $free_funcidx(funcidx).
 56. If (instr_u1 = REF.I31), then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-57. If instr_u1 is of the case I31.GET, then:
+57. If instr_u1 is I31.GET, then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-58. If instr_u1 is of the case STRUCT.NEW, then:
+58. If instr_u1 is STRUCT.NEW, then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-59. If instr_u1 is of the case STRUCT.NEW_DEFAULT, then:
+59. If instr_u1 is STRUCT.NEW_DEFAULT, then:
   a.
 Let (STRUCT.NEW_DEFAULT typeidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-60. If instr_u1 is of the case STRUCT.GET, then:
+60. If instr_u1 is STRUCT.GET, then:
   a.
 Let (STRUCT.GET sx? typeidx u32) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-61. If instr_u1 is of the case STRUCT.SET, then:
+61. If instr_u1 is STRUCT.SET, then:
   a.
 Let (STRUCT.SET typeidx u32) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-62. If instr_u1 is of the case ARRAY.NEW, then:
+62. If instr_u1 is ARRAY.NEW, then:
   a.
 Let (ARRAY.NEW typeidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-63. If instr_u1 is of the case ARRAY.NEW_DEFAULT, then:
+63. If instr_u1 is ARRAY.NEW_DEFAULT, then:
   a.
 Let (ARRAY.NEW_DEFAULT typeidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-64. If instr_u1 is of the case ARRAY.NEW_FIXED, then:
+64. If instr_u1 is ARRAY.NEW_FIXED, then:
   a.
 Let (ARRAY.NEW_FIXED typeidx u32) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-65. If instr_u1 is of the case ARRAY.NEW_DATA, then:
+65. If instr_u1 is ARRAY.NEW_DATA, then:
   a.
 Let (ARRAY.NEW_DATA typeidx dataidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx) ++ $free_dataidx(dataidx).
-66. If instr_u1 is of the case ARRAY.NEW_ELEM, then:
+66. If instr_u1 is ARRAY.NEW_ELEM, then:
   a.
 Let (ARRAY.NEW_ELEM typeidx elemidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx) ++ $free_elemidx(elemidx).
-67. If instr_u1 is of the case ARRAY.GET, then:
+67. If instr_u1 is ARRAY.GET, then:
   a.
 Let (ARRAY.GET sx? typeidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-68. If instr_u1 is of the case ARRAY.SET, then:
+68. If instr_u1 is ARRAY.SET, then:
   a.
 Let (ARRAY.SET typeidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
 69. If (instr_u1 = ARRAY.LEN), then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-70. If instr_u1 is of the case ARRAY.FILL, then:
+70. If instr_u1 is ARRAY.FILL, then:
   a.
 Let (ARRAY.FILL typeidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx).
-71. If instr_u1 is of the case ARRAY.COPY, then:
+71. If instr_u1 is ARRAY.COPY, then:
   a.
 Let (ARRAY.COPY typeidx_1 typeidx_2) be instr_u1.
   b.
 Return $free_typeidx(typeidx_1) ++ $free_typeidx(typeidx_2).
-72. If instr_u1 is of the case ARRAY.INIT_DATA, then:
+72. If instr_u1 is ARRAY.INIT_DATA, then:
   a.
 Let (ARRAY.INIT_DATA typeidx dataidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx) ++ $free_dataidx(dataidx).
-73. If instr_u1 is of the case ARRAY.INIT_ELEM, then:
+73. If instr_u1 is ARRAY.INIT_ELEM, then:
   a.
 Let (ARRAY.INIT_ELEM typeidx elemidx) be instr_u1.
   b.
 Return $free_typeidx(typeidx) ++ $free_elemidx(elemidx).
 74. If (instr_u1 = EXTERN.CONVERT_ANY), then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
 75. If (instr_u1 = ANY.CONVERT_EXTERN), then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-76. If instr_u1 is of the case LOCAL.GET, then:
+76. If instr_u1 is LOCAL.GET, then:
   a.
 Let (LOCAL.GET localidx) be instr_u1.
   b.
 Return $free_localidx(localidx).
-77. If instr_u1 is of the case LOCAL.SET, then:
+77. If instr_u1 is LOCAL.SET, then:
   a.
 Let (LOCAL.SET localidx) be instr_u1.
   b.
 Return $free_localidx(localidx).
-78. If instr_u1 is of the case LOCAL.TEE, then:
+78. If instr_u1 is LOCAL.TEE, then:
   a.
 Let (LOCAL.TEE localidx) be instr_u1.
   b.
 Return $free_localidx(localidx).
-79. If instr_u1 is of the case GLOBAL.GET, then:
+79. If instr_u1 is GLOBAL.GET, then:
   a.
 Let (GLOBAL.GET globalidx) be instr_u1.
   b.
 Return $free_globalidx(globalidx).
-80. If instr_u1 is of the case GLOBAL.SET, then:
+80. If instr_u1 is GLOBAL.SET, then:
   a.
 Let (GLOBAL.SET globalidx) be instr_u1.
   b.
 Return $free_globalidx(globalidx).
-81. If instr_u1 is of the case TABLE.GET, then:
+81. If instr_u1 is TABLE.GET, then:
   a.
 Let (TABLE.GET tableidx) be instr_u1.
   b.
 Return $free_tableidx(tableidx).
-82. If instr_u1 is of the case TABLE.SET, then:
+82. If instr_u1 is TABLE.SET, then:
   a.
 Let (TABLE.SET tableidx) be instr_u1.
   b.
 Return $free_tableidx(tableidx).
-83. If instr_u1 is of the case TABLE.SIZE, then:
+83. If instr_u1 is TABLE.SIZE, then:
   a.
 Let (TABLE.SIZE tableidx) be instr_u1.
   b.
 Return $free_tableidx(tableidx).
-84. If instr_u1 is of the case TABLE.GROW, then:
+84. If instr_u1 is TABLE.GROW, then:
   a.
 Let (TABLE.GROW tableidx) be instr_u1.
   b.
 Return $free_tableidx(tableidx).
-85. If instr_u1 is of the case TABLE.FILL, then:
+85. If instr_u1 is TABLE.FILL, then:
   a.
 Let (TABLE.FILL tableidx) be instr_u1.
   b.
 Return $free_tableidx(tableidx).
-86. If instr_u1 is of the case TABLE.COPY, then:
+86. If instr_u1 is TABLE.COPY, then:
   a.
 Let (TABLE.COPY tableidx_1 tableidx_2) be instr_u1.
   b.
 Return $free_tableidx(tableidx_1) ++ $free_tableidx(tableidx_2).
-87. If instr_u1 is of the case TABLE.INIT, then:
+87. If instr_u1 is TABLE.INIT, then:
   a.
 Let (TABLE.INIT tableidx elemidx) be instr_u1.
   b.
 Return $free_tableidx(tableidx) ++ $free_elemidx(elemidx).
-88. If instr_u1 is of the case ELEM.DROP, then:
+88. If instr_u1 is ELEM.DROP, then:
   a.
 Let (ELEM.DROP elemidx) be instr_u1.
   b.
 Return $free_elemidx(elemidx).
-89. If instr_u1 is of the case LOAD, then:
+89. If instr_u1 is LOAD, then:
   a.
 Let (LOAD numtype loadop? memidx memarg) be instr_u1.
   b.
 Return $free_numtype(numtype) ++ $free_memidx(memidx).
-90. If instr_u1 is of the case STORE, then:
+90. If instr_u1 is STORE, then:
   a.
 Let (STORE numtype storeop? memidx memarg) be instr_u1.
   b.
 Return $free_numtype(numtype) ++ $free_memidx(memidx).
-91. If instr_u1 is of the case VLOAD, then:
+91. If instr_u1 is VLOAD, then:
   a.
 Let (VLOAD vectype vloadop? memidx memarg) be instr_u1.
   b.
 Return $free_vectype(vectype) ++ $free_memidx(memidx).
-92. If instr_u1 is of the case VLOAD_LANE, then:
+92. If instr_u1 is VLOAD_LANE, then:
   a.
 Let (VLOAD_LANE vectype sz memidx memarg laneidx) be instr_u1.
   b.
 Return $free_vectype(vectype) ++ $free_memidx(memidx).
-93. If instr_u1 is of the case VSTORE, then:
+93. If instr_u1 is VSTORE, then:
   a.
 Let (VSTORE vectype memidx memarg) be instr_u1.
   b.
 Return $free_vectype(vectype) ++ $free_memidx(memidx).
-94. If instr_u1 is of the case VSTORE_LANE, then:
+94. If instr_u1 is VSTORE_LANE, then:
   a.
 Let (VSTORE_LANE vectype sz memidx memarg laneidx) be instr_u1.
   b.
 Return $free_vectype(vectype) ++ $free_memidx(memidx).
-95. If instr_u1 is of the case MEMORY.SIZE, then:
+95. If instr_u1 is MEMORY.SIZE, then:
   a.
 Let (MEMORY.SIZE memidx) be instr_u1.
   b.
 Return $free_memidx(memidx).
-96. If instr_u1 is of the case MEMORY.GROW, then:
+96. If instr_u1 is MEMORY.GROW, then:
   a.
 Let (MEMORY.GROW memidx) be instr_u1.
   b.
 Return $free_memidx(memidx).
-97. If instr_u1 is of the case MEMORY.FILL, then:
+97. If instr_u1 is MEMORY.FILL, then:
   a.
 Let (MEMORY.FILL memidx) be instr_u1.
   b.
 Return $free_memidx(memidx).
-98. If instr_u1 is of the case MEMORY.COPY, then:
+98. If instr_u1 is MEMORY.COPY, then:
   a.
 Let (MEMORY.COPY memidx_1 memidx_2) be instr_u1.
   b.
 Return $free_memidx(memidx_1) ++ $free_memidx(memidx_2).
-99. If instr_u1 is of the case MEMORY.INIT, then:
+99. If instr_u1 is MEMORY.INIT, then:
   a.
 Let (MEMORY.INIT memidx dataidx) be instr_u1.
   b.
 Return $free_memidx(memidx) ++ $free_dataidx(dataidx).
-100. Assert: Due to validation, instr_u1 is of the case DATA.DROP.
+100. Assert: Due to validation, instr_u1 is DATA.DROP.
 101. Let (DATA.DROP dataidx) be instr_u1.
 102. Return $free_dataidx(dataidx).